loq24/wp-react-typescript/README.md

 yarn install OR npm install
 yarn start OR npm start
 ```

 The app will open in **http://localhost:3000/**

-<h4>Setting up your own Wordpress backend</h4>
+<h4>Setting up the included Wordpress backend</h4>

-Install a Wordpress website and make sure that the [JWT Plugin](https://github.com/Tmeister/wp-api-jwt-auth) is installed and activated.
-The plugin has a detailed instruction on it's [github](https://github.com/Tmeister/wp-api-jwt-auth) page.
+1. Everything is preconfigured except for the database.
+Set up the database just like setting up a normal WP website.
+2. Activate the plugins that are included in the WP backend
-Replace the API configuration found in your `/src/constants/index.ts` file.
+3. Replace the API configuration found in your `/src/constants/index.ts` file.
 Make sure to replace the `baseUri` value with your API's url.

 This app is also fully tested.
 To check the test status run: